LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 ## 1st Rotation

 The 1st rotation is where the most things can go wrong.
-You will want to lead this one stronger than the rest.
-As soon as possible, though, loosen up and let the mob take over.
+As a facilitator you will want to enforce stricter rules and restrictions in the beginning.
+After the mob is starting to work well, though, loosen up and allow more freedom.

 Note: as a facilitator you will not be joining the rotations.